SmarterApp/TDS_ItemScoring/README.md

-# Welcome to the ItemScoringDev Application
+# Welcome to the Item Scoring Engine

-The ItemScoringDev project is a group of modules that can be used for scoring student responses for different item types.
+The ItemScoring project is a group of modules that can be used for scoring student responses for different item types.

 ## License ##
 This project is licensed under the [AIR Open Source License v1.0](http://www.smarterapp.org/documents/American_Institutes_for_Research_Open_Source_Software_License.pdf).